ginomempin/how-to/doc/README.md

 * How to use the application
 * ..

-## Troubleshooting
+## Known Issues

-* Steps to do if something is not working right
+* List of known issues and troubleshooting steps
+* Link to the ISSUES.md file

 ## References